This is an AI translated post.

 Select Language

-The Japan Maritime Self-Defense Force (JMSDF) announced that it had deployed a fleet including its largest warship, the "Izumo," and the latest Aegis destroyer, the "Haguro," from Yokosuka for an Indo-Pacific Deployment (IPD24) on June 3, 2024.
+The Japan Maritime Self-Defense Force announced on June 3, 2024, that it had dispatched a fleet, including its largest warship, the 'Izumo,' and its newest Aegis destroyer, the 'Haguro,' from Yokosuka for an Indo-Pacific Deployment (IPD24).

-The "Izumo" and "Haguro" belong to the 2nd Surface Force and are expected to operate for about 5 months along with the "Ariake" destroyer.
-This deployment, which began in 2017, is the eighth this year.
+The 'Izumo' and 'Haguro' belong to the Second Surface Squadron and are scheduled to operate for about five months, along with the escort vessel 'Ariake.'
+This deployment, which began in 2017, is the eighth of its kind.

-IPD24 aims to enhance tactical skills, promote mutual understanding, and strengthen cooperation through joint training with navies of Indo-Pacific nations.
-The "Izumo" is the largest warship in the JMSDF, and the "Haguro" is currently the latest Aegis destroyer in Japan.
+IPD24 aims to enhance tactical skills, promote mutual understanding, and strengthen cooperation through joint exercises with navies of Indo-Pacific countries.
+The 'Izumo' is the largest warship in the Japan Maritime Self-Defense Force, and the 'Haguro' is currently Japan's most advanced Aegis destroyer.

-The "Haguro" is the second ship of the "Maya" class Aegis destroyer, which was commissioned in March 2021.
-It has the same equipment and performance as the "Maya" and is equipped with SPY-1 multifunction radar, high-performance computers, SM-2, and SM-3 surface-to-air missiles.
+The 'Haguro' is the second ship of the 'Maya'-class Aegis destroyers, commissioned in March 2021.
+It possesses the same equipment and capabilities as the 'Maya,' including the SPY-1 multi-function radar, high-performance computers, and SM-2 and SM-3 anti-aircraft missiles.